Environmental Health Sciences

 Graduate Group Exam and Prospectus

-There is a two part examination sequence for students in the EHS PhD program: The preliminary Graduate Group Exam and the Qualifying Exam.
+There is a two part examination sequence for students in the EHS PhD program: the preliminary Graduate Group Exam and the Qualifying Exam.
 The preliminary examination (Graduate Group Exam) must be successfully completed prior to the Qualifying Examination.
 The Graduate Group Exam requires a written research prospectus, but the exam itself is oral and covers the breadth of EHS fields.
 It is expected that students will take the EHS Preliminary Graduate Group Examination after 3 or 4 semesters of course work.

 Qualifying Examination